Postdoctoral Researcher and Associate Tutor

-I joined the Department of Politics and International Studies in April 2020 as a Postdoctoral Researcher.
+I joined the Department of Politics and International Studies in early 2020 as a Postdoctoral Researcher.
 I am working on the research project "Cosmopolitan Citizenship and Ecological Citizenship", funded by the Swiss National Science Foundation (SNSF), under the supervision of Simon Caney.
-I am especially interested in the fields of global justice, green political theory and climate ethics, and in topics such as sustainability, citizenship and cosmopolitanism.
-A summary of my research project can be found here: http://p3.snf.ch/project-190981.
+I am especially interested in the fields of global justice, green political theory and climate ethics, and in topics such as sustainability, citizenship, and cosmopolitanism.
+A summary of my research project can be found here: https://data.snf.ch/grants/grant/190981.

-I have published on climate justice, climate ethics and human rights, climate adaptation finance, international negotiations and climate policies, global justice, environmental ethics and animal ethics, effective altruism and virtue ethics, and on innovation ethics and responsible innovation.
-I am working on publication projects on strong sustainability ethics, planetary boundary policies, climate justice and feasibility, ethics and the energy transition, and on ecological and cosmopolitan citizenship.
+I have published on climate justice, climate ethics and human rights, climate adaptation finance, energy transition and ecological citizenship, international negotiations and climate policies, global justice, environmental ethics and animal ethics, effective altruism and virtue ethics, and on innovation ethics and responsible innovation.
+I am working on publication projects on strong sustainability ethics, eco-anxiety, climate justice and feasibility, and on ecological and cosmopolitan citizenship.

-I have taught on many fields and topics, such as global and intergenerational justice, global ethics, sustainability ethics, climate ethics, modern moral and political philosophy, democracy, human rights, political liberalism, and just war theories.
+I am an Associate Tutor for the modules PO201 Political Theory from Hobbes and PH338 Principles of Political Economy: Philosophy & Politics.
+I have previously taught on many fields and topics, such as global and intergenerational justice, global ethics, sustainability ethics, climate ethics, modern moral and political philosophy, democracy, human rights, political liberalism, and just war theories.
 I have also taught on modern philosophers such as Hobbes, Locke, Rousseau, Kant, Mill, and Tocqueville.

 Education and Previous Positions